 Direct Impacts: The proposed rule changes do not impose direct fiscal or economic effects on the public.

 Indirect Impacts: Members of the public are fuel consumers.
-Fuel consumers could benefit if the reduced compliance costs are passed on.
+Fuel consumers could benefit if the savings from reduced compliance costs are passed on to consumers.

 Large businesses - businesses with more than 50 employees